ConstantinCarl/prot2d/README.md

 For direct usage of prot2d including all paramters the following Collab provides functionalitys for using prot2d withput locally downloading anything.
 Users can upload theri own proteins to the Collab and visualize them as wanted.
 The runtime of the Collab is way longer than local usage.
-Therefore we dont advise using it for big amounts of data.
+Therefore we dont advise using it for big amounts of data:

 - [Google Colab usage](https://colab.research.google.com/drive/1pJHMagKgpTJ1cfBHkBSh2hMlkzQk263d?usp=sharing)